James7168/Lumin-Finance-System/README.md

-# Lumin - Deterministic Personal Finance & Account Modelling App
+# Lumin - Personal Finance & Account Modelling App

 A model-driven personal finance system that enforces invariant-validated state transitions using SwiftUI and SwiftData.